For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-To kick-start the new Molecular and Materials Design (MMD) Technology hub, nine research projects were chosen to receive MMD grants.
+To kick-start the new Molecular and Materials Design (MMD) Technology hub, ten research projects were chosen to receive MMD grants.
 The proposed research projects focus on molecular and material design, creating impact in the Faculty of Science themes Health and Green.

 Copyright: Shutterstock